drduh/macOS-Security-and-Privacy-Guide/README.md

 The Web browser likely poses the largest security and privacy risk, as its fundamental job is to download and execute untrusted code from the Internet.

-An important property of modern browsers Same Origin Policy ([SOP](https://en.wikipedia.org/wiki/Same-origin_policy)) which prevents a malicious script on one page from obtaining access to sensitive data on another web page through the Document Object Model (DOM).
+An important property of modern browsers is the Same Origin Policy ([SOP](https://en.wikipedia.org/wiki/Same-origin_policy)) which prevents a malicious script on one page from obtaining access to sensitive data on another web page through the Document Object Model (DOM).
 If SOP is compromised, the security of the entire browser is compromised.

 Many browser exploits are based on social engineering as a means of gaining persistence.
 Always be mindful of opening untrusted sites and especially careful when downloading new software.

-Another important consideration about browser security are extensions.
+Another important consideration about browser security is extensions.
 This is an issue affecting Firefox and [Chrome](https://courses.csail.mit.edu/6.857/2016/files/24.pdf) alike.
 The use of browser extensions should be limited to only critically necessary ones published by trustworthy developers.

 [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/new/), [Google Chrome](https://www.google.com/chrome/), [Safari](https://www.apple.com/safari/), and [Tor Browser](https://www.torproject.org/projects/torbrowser.html.en) are all recommended browsers for their own unique and individual purposes.

 ## Firefox

-[Mozilla Firefox](https://www.mozilla.org/en-US/firefox/new/) is a popular open source browser.
-Firefox recently replaced major parts of its infrastructure and code base under projects [Quantum](https://wiki.mozilla.org/Quantum) and [Photon](https://wiki.mozilla.org/Firefox/Photon/Updates).
-Part of the Quantum project is to replace C++ code with [Rust](https://www.rust-lang.org/en-US/).
+[Mozilla Firefox](https://www.mozilla.org/firefox/new/) is a popular open source browser.
+Firefox replaced major parts of its infrastructure and code base under the projects [Quantum](https://wiki.mozilla.org/Quantum) and [Photon](https://wiki.mozilla.org/Firefox/Photon/Updates).
+Part of the Quantum project is to replace C++ code with [Rust](https://www.rust-lang.org).
 Rust is a systems programming language with a focus on security and thread safety.
 It is expected that Rust adoption will greatly improve the overall security posture of Firefox.

-Firefox offers a similar security model to Chrome: it has a [bug bounty program](https://www.mozilla.org/en-US/security/bug-bounty/), although it is not a lucrative.
-Firefox follows a six-week release cycle similar to Chrome.
-See discussion in [issue 2](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/2) and [issue 90](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/90) for more information about certain differences in Firefox and Chrome.
+Firefox offers a similar security model to Chrome: it has a [bug bounty program](https://www.mozilla.org/security/bug-bounty), although it is not as lucrative.
+Firefox follows a four-week release cycle similar to Chrome.

 Firefox supports user-supplied configuration files.
-See See [drduh/config/firefox.user.js](https://github.com/drduh/config/blob/master/firefox.user.js) and [arkenfox/user.js](https://github.com/arkenfox/user.js) for recommended preferences and hardening measures.
+See [drduh/config/firefox.user.js](https://github.com/drduh/config/blob/master/firefox.user.js) and [arkenfox/user.js](https://github.com/arkenfox/user.js) for recommended preferences and hardening measures.
 Also see [NoScript](https://noscript.net/), an extension which allows selective script blocking.

-Firefox [focused on user privacy](https://www.mozilla.org/en-US/firefox/privacy/).
-It supports [tracking protection](https://developer.mozilla.org/en-US/docs/Web/Privacy/Firefox_tracking_protection) in Private Browsing mode.
+Firefox [focuses on user privacy](https://www.mozilla.org/en-US/firefox/privacy/).
+It supports [tracking protection](https://developer.mozilla.org/docs/Web/Privacy/Firefox_tracking_protection) in Private Browsing mode.
 The tracking protection can be enabled for the default account, although it may break the browsing experience on some websites.
-Another feature similar to Chrome profiles is [Firefox Multi-Account Containers](https://addons.mozilla.org/en-US/firefox/addon/multi-account-containers/).
+Firefox in Strict tracking protection mode will [randomize your fingerprint](https://support.mozilla.org/kb/firefox-protection-against-fingerprinting) to foil basic tracking scripts.
+Firefox offers separate user [profiles](https://support.mozilla.org/kb/profile-manager-create-remove-switch-firefox-profiles).
+You can separate your browsing inside a profile with [Multi-Account Containers](https://support.mozilla.org/kb/containers).

-Previous versions of Firefox used a Web Extension SDK that was quite invasive and offered immense freedom to developers.
-Sadly, that freedom also introduced a number of vulnerabilities in Firefox that greatly affected its users.
-Currently, Firefox only supports Web Extensions through the [Web Extension Api](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions), which is very similar to Chrome.
+Firefox only supports Web Extensions through the [Web Extension Api](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions), which is very similar to Chrome.
 Submission of Web Extensions in Firefox is free.
 Web Extensions in Firefox most of the time are open source, although certain Web Extensions are proprietary.

 ## Chrome

-[Google Chrome](https://www.google.com/chrome/) is based on the open source [Chromium project](https://www.chromium.org/Home) with certain [proprietary components](https://fossbytes.com/difference-google-chrome-vs-chromium-browser/):
+[Google Chrome](https://www.google.com/chrome/) is based on the open source [Chromium project](https://www.chromium.org) with certain [proprietary components](https://fossbytes.com/difference-google-chrome-vs-chromium-browser/):

 * Automatic updates with GoogleSoftwareUpdateDaemon
 * Usage tracking and crash reporting, which can be disabled through Chrome's settings